OICR/softeng-blog/_posts/jared_baker/2018-05-04-Lets-Encrypt.md

 ## Future improvements
-Even though we use the backup:yes Ansible copy feature I would still like to figure out a way to stagger the distribution of renewed certificates in the case a bad cert is propagated to many sites causing widespread SSL warnings.
+Even though we use the 'backup:yes' Ansible copy feature I would still like to figure out a way to stagger the distribution of renewed certificates in the case a bad cert is propagated to many sites causing widespread SSL warnings.

 ## References
 * [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt)